SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-Visitors.md

   ^ aDirectoryNode children sum: [ :each | each acceptVisitor: self ]
 ```

+### Exercises

+#### Exercises on the Visitor Pattern

+1. Implement mathematical expressions as a tree: define the classes `OpPlus`, `OpMinus`, and `OpNumber`.
+Then model expressions like `1 + 8 / 3`, and two operations on them using the composite pattern: (a) calculate their final value, and (b) print the tree in pre-order.
+For example, the result of evaluating the previous expression is 3, and printing it in pre-order yields the string `'/ + 1 8 3'`.

+1. Re-implement the code above using a visitor pattern.

+1. Add a new kind of node to our expressions: raised to by defining the class `OpRaiseTo`.
+Implement it in both the composite and visitor implementations.

+1. About the difference between a composite and a visitor.
+What happens to each implementation if we want to add a new operation?
+And what happens when we want to add a new kind of node?

 ### Conclusion

 In this chapter we have reviewed the visitor design pattern first on a simple example, then on ASTs.